NihalErnest89/Nihal-Ernest-Programming-Repository/README.md

-# Ultron
+# Nihal Ernest's Repository
-The ultimate discord bot!
-Coded in python to be a suit of armor around discord
+Welcome!
+This repository contains my programming related projects

+## Project Ultron is a discord bot
+## RSA encrypt/decrpt/keygen was coded in C as a part of a CSE13s assignment